Pratik1201/Pratik1201/README.md

-## Hi there 👋 my name is Pratik Sonawane
+## Hi there 👋
-- 🔭 I’m a QA Engineer having 5+ years Experience in Software Testing.
-- 🌱 I have a knowledge of Manual testing, Automation Testing, API Testing and Game Testing
-- 🧑‍💻 Tools used for testing- Selenium Webdriver, Katalon Studio, Jira, Android Studio, 3uTools, TestRail, Charles Proxy and iMazing
+My name is Pratik Sonawane.
+A Professional having 5+ years of IT experience in software testing with the Manual, Automation using Selenium Webdriver and Katalon Studio, API and Game testing for Mobile and Web applications.
+Tools used for testing- Selenium Webdriver, Katalon Studio, Jira, Android Studio, 3uTools, TestRail, Charles Proxy and iMazing
-- 📫 How to reach me: My linkedIn Profile:- www.linkedin.com/in/pratiksonawane1
+📫 How to reach me: My linkedIn Profile:- www.linkedin.com/in/pratiksonawane1